AusDTO/dta-website/pages/who-we-are/corporate/plan/plan-variation-2017-21.md

 ### Return on investment

-On 23 August 2017, Assistant Minister for Cities and Digital Transformation, Angus Taylor, welcomed the ICT Procurement Taskforce Report and announced a series of reforms in response to the report’s recommendations.
-To implement these recommendations, we are working across agencies to transform how government manages its ICT procurement.
+In August 2017, the ICT Procurement Taskforce Report was released.
+To implement these recommendations, we are working across agencies to transform how government manages its ICT procurement by implementing a series of reforms.

 The government’s spend on ICT is substantial — spending about $6 billion on ICT goods and services every year.
 A more coordinated and collaborative approach to investment can deliver efficiencies and value for money — with opportunities to build platforms that can be reused across government.
 Coordination and strategic oversight will improve risk identification, mitigation and ensure products deliver real benefits to users.